-Black Women's Coalition Women's Athletic Council

-Broad Recognition Women's

-Circle of Women Empowerment at Yale

-Dimensions Women's Leadership Initiative at Yale and more

-Reproductive Justice Action League (RALY)
+Black Women's Coalition Women Everywhere Believe Broad Recognition Women's Athletic Circle of Women Council Dimensions Women's Leadership Initiative at Yale Reproductive Justice Action League (RALY) and more

 Office of LGBTQ Resources

 The Office of LGBTQ Resources works to create a visible LGBTQ community that includes students, faculty, and staff with a wide variety of life experiences.
 It sponsors and host events, meets one-on-one with students, and supports the student-run LGBTQ Co-op.